English courses are arranged in four series, each of which indicates the nature and level of work expected:

 |ENG456H1S L5101||Advanced Seminar Group 5: Orwell and Politics||G. Fenwick||TR6-8|

 3. Enrolment in all English courses is limited by Department policy.
 First-year students may enrol in any 200-series course if they are concurrently enrolled in ENG 110Y, 140Y or 150Y.
 In some 200-series courses and all 300-series courses, priority is given to students enrolled in an English program.
 In 400-series courses, priority during the first round of enrolment is given to students who require a 400-series course to satisfy program requirements.
-To ensure maximum availability of 400-series courses, fourth-year Specialists are allowed to enrol in only 1.0 400-series ENG FCE and fourth-year Majors who require a 400-level ENG course to complete their 2010 (or later) program are allowed to register in only 0.5 400-level ENG FCE.
+To ensure maximum availability of 400-series courses, fourth-year Specialists are allowed to enrol in only 1.0 400-series ENG FCE and fourth-year Majors are allowed to register in only 0.5 400-level ENG FCE.
 During the second round of enrolment the priority is lifted and the course is open to all students who meet the prerequisites.